This protein carries a polyhistidine tag at the C-terminus.

 The protein has a calculated MW of 26.3 kDa.
 The protein migrates as 37-45 kDa under reducing (R) condition (SDS-PAGE).

 Less than 1.0 EU per μg by the LAL method.

 >95% as determined by SDS-PAGE.

 Lyophilized from 0.22 μm filtered solution in PBS, pH7.4.
-Normally Trehalose is added as protectant before lyophilization.
+Normally trehalose is added as protectant before lyophilization.

 Contact us for customized product form or formulation.

-See Certificate of Analysis for reconstitution instructions and specific concentrations.
+Please see Certificate of Analysis for specific instructions.

-Avoid repeated freeze-thaw cycles.
+Please avoid repeated freeze-thaw cycles.

-No activity loss was observed after storage at:
+No activity loss is observed after storage at:

 Interleukin 4 Receptor (IL4R) also known as CD124, IL4Rα and BSF receptor, is a type I cytokine receptor produced by activated Th2 cells and mast cells, and plays an important role in Th2-biased immune responses, alternative macrophage activation, mucosal immunity, allergic inflammation, tumor progression, and atherogenesis.
 A soluble form of the encoded IL4R protein can be produced by an alternate splice variant or by proteolysis of the membrane-bound protein, and this soluble form can inhibit IL4-mediated cell proliferation and IL5 upregulation by T-cells.
 IL4R can alternatively associate with IL13Ra1 to form the type II receptor which is responsive to both IL4 and IL13.
 Interleukin-4 receptor has been shown to interact with SHC1.